 Usually, it is GRE Verbal that gets the bad rap – both with regards to prep and final scores.
 However, for at least some of you, studying for GRE Quant can be more stressful that studying for Verbal.
 Here are a few tips that will help you stay on track:

 It is very important that you start your GRE Math journey with a diagnostic test.
 This will help you ascertain your skill level and determine how much ground you need to cover.
 Understand that the first test score will always be an underestimation of your skill level, since you are completely unaware of the question types and test features.

 It is very important that you plan out the study material that you are going to cover.
 In case you decide to study by yourself (self study) make sure you research well about the books or the online portal that you are going to buy – choose the one that fits you best!

 Have a Study Plan:

 The next and the most important part is having a study plan.
 You might want to determine your strengths and weaknesses before jumping into the questions.
 Target your weaknesses and sharpen your strengths.
 Plan out how many hours you can take out from your busy schedule.
 A minimum of 4 to a maximum of 16 hours should be allocated every week.

 Health is wealth at all times.
 You need to get good sleep and remain physically fit if you want to tame the GRE.
 Keep your mind off other stressors- focus on the GRE.
 Keep taking breaks; reward yourself when your observe progress in your study!

 You will never be able to judge your performance just by practicing questions.
 You need to sit and take tests which simulate the GRE test environment.
 Mark your improvements and make sure that you review your mistakes.
 Do not forget to maintain an error log.

 What are your areas of stress on the GRE?
-Leave your comments below and our GRE experts will guide you!
+Please reach out to us at firstname.lastname@example.org and our GRE experts will guide you!